ethereal-php/programming-notes/cli/About Bash - read and write standard input output.md

+# About Bash - read and write standard input output

 To make the terminal send characters immediately to your program without line-buffering, you need to set the terminal to "non-canonical" mode.
 This disables any line-editing features,